Jennifer Gardner, Waite Arboretum, University of Adelaide, South Australia

 Where solar access is required in winter, there are a number of deciduous species from which to choose.
 Some deciduous species e.g. Q. petraea Durmast oak retain their dead leaves until spring, which detracts from their appearance.

 With water restrictions now in place in a number of Australian States, there is also a growing interest in using hardy species with low water requirements.

-Q. canariensis, though well adapted and providing excellent shade, may be a problem for waterways.
+Q. canariensis, though well adapted and providing excellent shade, maybe a problem for waterways.

 Evaluating species takes many years.
-Moreover, while a successful specimen is indicative of a suitable species under those site conditions, poor performance of a specimen may be due to poor planting stock or other factors.
+Moreover, while a successful specimen is indicative of a suitable species under those site conditions, the poor performance of a specimen may be due to poor planting stock or other factors.

 All the following species have performed well in the Waite Arboretum.
 Many have stood the test of 40 summers without supplementary watering.
 A few younger specimens with potential have also been included.
 Some of the species are quite large and appropriate only for very wide grassy verges or parks and gardens.

 Q. agrifolia coast live oak, California field oak